-A Guide to Hand Poke Versus Machine Tattoos: Process, After-Care and Experience
+A Guide to Hand-Poke Versus Machine Tattoos: Process, After-Care, and Experience

 Let’s Talk About Safety

-Regardless of the method, there are always key things to look for: sterile equipment, clean surfaces and proper hygiene, to name a few.
+Regardless of the method, there are always key things to look for: sterile equipment, clean surfaces, and proper hygiene, to name a few.
 Walton says hand poke is just as safe as machine “as long as the artist is experienced, reputable, and clean.”

 But where things get tricky is when people tattoo at home.
-Although it seems like an easy, recreational activity, Walton says to never give or get hand poke tattoos.
-“The typical homemade hand poke supplies are a sewing needle, thread, and pen or craft ink.
+Although it seems like an easy recreational activity, Walton says to never give or get hand-poke tattoos.
+“The typical homemade hand-poke supplies are a sewing needle, thread, and pen or craft ink.
 Sewing needles are much wider than tattoo needles and open the skin too far, causing blowouts and unnecessary scarring.”
-She continues listing things like improper sterilization, disposal, and wrong ink type as even more reasons to stick to professional shops.
+She continues listing things such as improper sterilization, disposal, and wrong ink type as even more reasons to stick to professional shops.

 It’s not just hand poke, either.
 You can find machine tattoo kits for as little as $53.95 online (seriously, what?!).
 While Mai says a lot of professionals start out this way, “you have to keep in mind that you can contaminate other people or yourself if you do not follow the health and safety measures.
-It is also important to have good material when you are learning because usually, pre-prepared tattoo kits are really cheap and contain bad materials that could be harmful.”
+It is also important to have good material when you are learning because usually pre-prepared tattoo kits are really cheap and contain bad materials that could be harmful.”

 The Healing Process

-There’s been tons myths flying around about the healing processes for both machine and hand poke.
+There’ve been tons of myths flying around about the healing processes for both machine and hand poke.
 Machine-based tattoos, depending on size and type of shading, take two to three weeks.
 As for hand poke, Walton says they tend to heal faster.
 Plus, an added bonus of “less itching and scabbing” makes up for time spent in the chair.

 MORE: Zoë Kravitz Debuted a Sexy New Snake Tattoo, and We Can’t Stop Staring